Joseph L. Akerman, Photographer's Statement

 The Road

 It seems like I’ve had a camera in my hand as long as I can remember.
 I got my first camera, a Kodak 127 Brownie Starmite, when I was 12.
 I recall wanting to capture the people and places I experienced so I could hold onto those memories, those faces that even then I realized would be gone one day.
 I hoped to remember always what it was like to be in a particular place at a particular moment.
-Thinking about the history of photography, this has always been one of its greatest appeals: to preserve our past and the people we loved.
+Thinking about the history of photography, this has always been one of its greatest appeals: to preserve our past and the people we loved, especially after they are gone.

 The Road